coding-glith/leetcode/tree/construct_binary_tree.md

 post-order traversal: [4, 5, 2, 6, 7, 3, 1]

+The key idea is to keep the index instead of passing a new array to do iteration.
+Otherwise it will exceed memory limit.
 To solve the problem, the idea is that pre-order traversal start from the root, if we find the root position in in-order, the left part is the left sub-tree of that root, and right part is the right sub-tree.
 Then we do the same for the subtree recursively.

 ```Python
 # Definition for a binary tree node.